JimDesu/basis-lang/spec.md

 Every variant slot inherently admits an **absent state** in addition to its declared candidate states.
 A variant in the absent state has no active candidate: its tag identifies "no candidate here," its candidate pointer is null, and its dictionary is correspondingly null.

 The absent state is **intrinsic to variants alone**.
 No other type in the language has a "may-be-absent" form.
-Pointers, objects, command-typed values, fexpr-typed values, records, unions, aliases, enums, and named domains all contain what their type declaration says they contain &mdash; there is no slot for the absence of a value.
+Pointers, objects, command-typed values, records, unions, aliases, enums, and named domains all contain what their type declaration says they contain &mdash; there is no slot for the absence of a value.
 Variants are the language's null-pointer-inclusive data structures *without* admitting NULL into the type system: the absent state is a structural property of variants, surfaced through the normal type-system mechanisms, not a special case grafted onto every reference type.

 A bare introduction of a variant slot &mdash; `# SomeVariant x` with no initializer &mdash; produces a variant slot in the absent state.
 The 3-word slot's all-zero pattern (zero tag, null candidate pointer, null dictionary) is the absent state, by construction.
-The bare-introduction form is admitted for variants and for no other non-buffer type: pointers, command-typed values, fexpr-typed values, and objects all reject bare introduction because they have no zero-default representation that the language admits.
+The bare-introduction form is admitted for variants and for no other non-buffer type: pointers, command-typed values, and objects all reject bare introduction because they have no zero-default representation that the language admits.
 Variants alone admit a zero-default, and that zero-default *is* the absent state.

 A variant declared with exactly one candidate is the language's idiomatic optional: a slot of that variant type is either absent or holds the single candidate's value.
 The absent state stands for "no value present"; the candidate state stands for "value present."
 The pattern composes with the rest of the variant machinery &mdash; testing for absent uses the `?- _ -< v` form, and engaging on the candidate uses a `?: # T n -< v` form (&sect;7.13) &mdash; without any dedicated optional-type machinery beyond the variant declaration itself.